UoB-COMSM0166/2025-group-10/README.md

 Video link: https://youtube.com/shorts/dFYu5HwDuT4?si=URENKYaQuJJZ4qi2

-Up Up Angel" is a platformer game inspired by Doodle Jump, but with our own unique twist.
+"Up Up Angel" is a platformer game inspired by Doodle Jump, but with our own unique twist.
 Instead of an automatically bouncing character, players must manually jump using controls, adding a layer of strategy and challenge.

 Our goal was to reimagine the classic jumping game with a celestial theme.
 In this version, players control an angel ascending toward the heavens, navigating through clouds while avoiding small creatures that block their path.
 We designed the game with elements representing heaven, such as floating platforms made of clouds and a pair of golden wings at the highest point, symbolizing the angel's final transformation.